sobjornstad/tersen/tersen.md

 Note that the past and the perfect, `walked` are the same;
     we don’t get a warning when this happens on an annotation, the perfect simply wins as a replacement.

+As you can see, arguments are typically placed in square brackets
+    and separated by spaces.
+If the arguments need to be multiple words,
+    you can use an alternate form where each argument is in its own set of curly braces:

+    log in => lgn @v{logs in}{logged in}{logged in}{logging in}

+Annotation arguments can contain any non-newline character except
+    whitespace and closing square brackets (in the square-bracketed form) or closing curly braces (in the curly-braced form).

 ## Case